 You said YES to the ONE TRUE God.

-When you said YES to God, you didn't join a church or have a religious experience — you entered into a relationship with the only one who can save you.
+When you said YES to God, you weren’t having a religious experience — you were entering into a relationship with the only one who can save you.
 There are other religions with other gods.
 But only Jesus died for you, only Jesus rose from the dead, and only Jesus has the power to save you!
 No other religious leader can make those claims.

 You said YES to the God who LOVES YOU.

-Some people imagine God is a cruel judge.
-They think he can’t wait to punish them for every mistake and that he’s looking for chances to zap them with lightning bolts.
+Some people think of God as a cruel judge, waiting to zap people with lightning bolts every time they make a mistake.
 Nothing could be further from the truth!
 The fact is that God is desperately in love with every person on earth.
-He is the greatest lover of all time — in fact the Bible tells us, “God is love” (1 John 4:16).
+The Bible goes so far as to say, “God is love” (1 John 4:16).

-God’s love is so great that it extends even to those who have hated or ignored him.
+God’s love is so great that it reaches even to the worst of us, those who have said NO to him a million times or even have hated him.
 Romans 5:8 says, “But God showed his great love for us by sending Christ to die for us while we were still sinners.”
 God loves sinners — that means he loved us even before we said YES to him.

 You said YES to the God who makes PROMISES.

-Not only is he the one true God who loves us, but he is also the God who makes promises — the Bible is full of them.
-Read these promises out loud and understand they are for everyone (including you) who says YES to God.
+Not only is he the one true God who loves us, but he is also the God who makes promises— the Bible is full of them.
+Read these promises out loud and realize they are for everyone (including you) who says YES to God.

 You said YES to the God who is always FAITHFUL.

-One of the most incredible qualities of God, however, is his complete and total faithfulness.
+One of the most incredible qualities of God is his complete and total faithfulness.
 He not only makes promises, but he keeps them!
 Hebrews 10:23 says, “Without wavering, let us hold tightly to the hope we say we have, for God can be trusted to keep his promise.”
-And King David wrote, “The Lord is faithful to all his promises and loving toward all he has made” (Psalm 145:13b).

 What did You Say YES to?